 This kind of carbon black is used in paint, plastics and several special applications.
 It provides good dispersability due to a high structure and unique coloristic values like bluish undertone.

 In rubber and EPDM compounds lamp black offers very unique properties due to the combination of bigger particles and low surface areas.
-Our lamp black can be provided in fluffy and beaded form.

 In comparisment with the furnance carbon black process the lamp black process does not permit much modifications in primary particle size, surface and structure.
 Nevertheless the typical lamp black process leaves a unique fingerprint to the carbon black properties.